 Use Pinterest’s new features.
 Like with any social platform, the algo (y’all sick of that word yet?) is going to favour the users that are using their new shiz and making the most out of the features.
 So while change can be overwhelming (and sometimes frustrating), try to get in on that new shiz because it can only benefit your brand!

 Check your goddamn analytics!
 Y’all, we cannot stress this enough.
 Check your analytics, see what’s working and what’s not working, and adjust your strategy accordingly.
 It’s as easy as that!

 Don’t overthink it.
 While all this tea we’re spilling about the Pinterest updates is important, it’s not law.
 Both the Pinterest platform and its algorithm are always evolving, and there’s no way for us to know for sure what’s going to work best for you and your brand, so when in doubt, just share the content that resonates with you, and keep it freshhhh!

 So that’s it, now you know everything there is to know about how to use Pinterest in 2021!
 You good with all this?
 Be honest.
 If you’re not, and you’re actually feeling a wee bit flabbergasted on how all of this applies to you and your brand, DON’T PANIC!
-You can schedule an appointment with me, your resident Pinterest guru, and I’ll guide you through everything you need to know to ensure you get out there and live your best Pinterest life!
+You can schedule a Pinterest training call with me, your resident Pinterest guru, and I’ll guide you through everything you need to know to ensure you get out there and live your best Pinterest life!
 Or, if you’re a DIY kinda person, you can pick up Pepper’s handy dandy Pinterest for Photographer’s Guide in our PepperShop!

 Posted by Paris Campbell